mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 [x] Nest both your radio buttons within a `<div class="row">` element.
 Then nest each of them within a `<div class="col-xs-6">` element.

 Note: As a reminder, radio buttons are input elements of type radio.

+## Responsively Style Checkboxes
+Since Bootstrap's col-xs-* classes are applicable to all form elements, you can use them on your checkboxes too!
+This way, the checkboxes will be evenly spread out across the page, regardless of how wide the screen resolution is.

+[x] Nest all three of your checkboxes in a `<div class="row">` element.
+Then nest each of them in a `<div class="col-xs-4">` element.